-Initial ARV combination regimens recommended for most HIV treatment-naive patients with HCV are the same as those recommended for patients without HCV infection.
-Special considerations for ARV selection in patients with HCV/HIV coinfection include the following:
+The same regimens that are recommended for initial treatment of HIV in most ART-naive persons are also recommended for persons with HCV/HIV coinfection.
+Special considerations for ARV selection in persons with HCV/HIV coinfection include the following:

-- When both HIV and HCV treatments are indicated, the ARV regimen should be selected with careful consideration of potential drug-drug interactions with the HCV treatment regimen (see Table 12). - HBV reactivation has been observed in persons with HBV infection during interferon-free HCV treatment.^{16,17} Therefore, persons with HCV/HIV coinfection and active HBV infection (HBsAg-positive) should receive ART that includes agents with anti-HBV activity (such as tenofovir disoproxil fumarate [TDF] or tenofovir alafenamide [TAF] plus emtricitabine or lamivudine) prior to initiating HCV therapy (AIII). - Cirrhotic patients should be evaluated for signs of liver decompensation according to the Child-Turcotte-Pugh classification system.
-All patients with Child-Pugh class B or C disease should be evaluated by an expert in advanced liver disease and for consideration of liver transplantation.
-Furthermore, hepatically metabolized ARV and HCV DAA drugs may be contraindicated or require dose modification in patients with Child-Pugh class B and C disease (see Appendix B, Table 7).
+- When both HIV and HCV treatments are indicated, the ARV regimen should be selected with careful consideration of potential drug-drug interactions with the HCV treatment regimen (see Table 13). - In persons with HCV/HBV coinfection, HBV reactivation has been observed during HCV treatment with DAAs.^{16,17} Therefore, persons with HCV/HIV coinfection and active HBV infection (HBsAg positive) should receive ART that includes agents with anti-HBV activity (such as tenofovir disoproxil fumarate [TDF] or tenofovir alafenamide plus emtricitabine or lamivudine) prior to initiating HCV therapy (AIII). - Cirrhotic patients should be evaluated for signs of liver decompensation according to the Child-Turcotte-Pugh classification system.
+All patients with Child-Pugh class B or C disease should be evaluated by an expert in advanced liver disease and considered for liver transplantation.
+Furthermore, hepatically metabolized ARV and HCV DAA drugs may be contraindicated or require dose modification in patients with Child-Pugh class B and C disease (see Appendix B, Table 8).